franciscop/umbrella/documentation.md

 `html = ""`:
   - Any of these elements:
-    - a string containing the html that is going to be inserted
+    - **string** containing the html that is going to be inserted
-    - an instance of Umbrella
+    - **instance of Umbrella**
-    - an HTML node
+    - **HTML node**
-    - an array containing HTML nodes
+    - **array** containing HTML nodes
   - A callback that returns any of the previous.
 It gets passed these parameters:
-    - el: the current element from the [elements] array (or "" if none)
+    - **el**: the current element from the elements parameter, {} if none is specified and i if elements is number
-    - i: the index of the current element
+    - **i**: the index of the current element

+`elements = [{}]` (optional): It can be any of the following:
-`elements = [""]`: an array of elements that will be passed to the callback.
-The callback is executed once per element, and all of them are appended consecutively.
-It can also be a css selector, so the function will be executed once per matched element.
+  - An array of elements that will be passed to the callback.
+The callback is executed once per element, and all of them are added consecutively.
+  - A css selector, so the function will be executed once per matched element.
+  - A number, in which case the function will be executed that number of times